microsoftarchive/wlist/README.md

 # wlist

+A command-line tool for Wunderlist:

 ![Screenshoot of wlist](screenshot.png)

-A command-line tool for Wunderlist with two goals:
+There are two goals for wlist:

 1. Provide an easy to use way to explore the API and its output for developers
 2. Allow shell scripting of the API for integrations

+## Status

+wlist is currently under initial development and is quite incomplete.
+However, it’s already useful as a developer exploration tool, especially when used with `-t` (tracing) and `-j` (json output) flags.

 ## Requirements

 To use this tool, you’ll need the following:

 * Ruby, should be on your system
-* An client id.
+* A client id.
 You can get one at the [Wunderlist Developer Site](https://developer.wunderlist.com/applications).
 Once you have it, you’ll want to set it in the `WLIST_CLIENT_ID` environment variable.
 * An access token.
 You can obtain one by using `wlist login`.
 Once obtained, set it in the `WLIST_ACCESS_TOKEN` environment variable.

 If you try to use `wlist` without a `WLIST_CLIENT_ID` set, you’ll get gently nudged in the right direction: